Vlad-Vlaicu/Mobanko/docs/uml/prolog.md

 * 1. Users, who are capable of performing standard operations.
 Estimated number: ~10.000.
 Competency required: reading knowledge, basic level of familiarity with technical financial terms.
 * 2. Providers, who will provide services sold through the platform.
 Estimated number: ~20.
 Competency required: familiarity with financial terms.
 * 3. Other individuals who have a bank account but do not directly interact with the system; they are indirectly interacting by receiving and sending money by transfers from the system.
 Estimated number: ~4 bln.
 Competency required: various.
-Estimated frequency of system interaction by any individual is expected to be ~3/day.
+Estimated frequency of system interaction by any individual is expected to be ~0.03/day on average.
 ## System requirements
 The device required to use the system should have the minimum requirements as specified by the operating system Android 10, and be running said system or a more recent version.
 The device should also have celular signal, and optionally be capable of reading fingerprints for biometric authentication.
 ## Natural requirements